Khuy Dul

-Khuy Dul (خوي دول, also Romanized as Khūy Dūl) is a village in Masal Rural District, in the Central District of Masal County, Gilan Province, Iran.
-Its existence was first mentioned in the 2006 Iranian census; however, its population was not mentioned.
+Khuy Dul (خوي دول, also Romanized as Khūy Dūl) is a Yaylak and touristic village in Masal Rural District, in the Central District of Masal County, Gilan Province, Iran.

+Its existence was first mentioned in the 2006 Iranian census; however, its population was not reported as it had less than 4 permanent households.
+The following census in 2011 also counted less than 4 households.
+The 2016 census measured the population of the village as 9 people in 7 households.